nathonfowlie/education.aws.developer_associate/docs/developing/elasticbeanstalk.md

 - Provides a deployment strategy.
 - Developer only responsible for application code.
 - Has a rollback feature to rollback to previous application version.
+- By default doesn't persist storage.
+- Self-signed certificate used for HTTPS if a custom domain isn't purchased.
+- Supports TCP pass-through.
+- Store SSL private keys on S3 and download them from there.
+- If doing HTTP to HTTPS redirect, ensure the health check can still run over HTTP.

 ### Three Architectural Models